hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 # Updates to existing specifications

-Where the phrase 'XFR-over-TCP' is used, it applies to both IXFR and AXFR-over-TCP and therefore updates both [@RFC1995] and [@RFC5936].
+For convenience, phrase 'XFR-over-TCP' is used in this document to mean both IXFR-over-TCP and AXFR-over-TCP and therefore statements that use it update both [@RFC1995] and [@RFC5936], and implicitly also apply to XFRs-over-TLS.
+Difference in behaviour specific to XoT are discussed in (#xot-specification).

-[@RFC1995] says nothing with respect to optimizing IXFRs over TCP or re-using already open TCP connections to perform IXFRs or other queries.
+Both [@RFC1995] and [@RFC5936] were published sometime before TCP was considered a first class transport for DNS. [@RFC1995], in fact, says nothing with respect to optimizing IXFRs over TCP or re-using already open TCP connections to perform IXFRs or other queries.
 Therefore, there arguably is an implicit assumption (probably unintentional) that a TCP connection is used for one and only one IXFR request.
 Indeed, several open source implementations currently take this approach.

-Whilst [@RFC5936] gives guidance on connection re-use for AXFR, it pre-dates both [@RFC7766] and [@RFC7828].
+And whilst [@RFC5936] gives guidance on connection re-use for AXFR, it pre-dates more recent specifications describing persistent TCP connections e.g. [@RFC7828] and AXFR implementations again, often make less than optimal use of open connections.

+Given this, new implementations of XoT will clearly benefit from specific guidance on TCP/TLS connection usage for XFR because this will:

+* result in more consistent XoT implementations with better interoperability
+* remove any need for XoT implementations to support legacy behavior that XFR-over-TCP implementations have historically often supported

-This document updates the previous specifications to state that DNS implementations that support XFR-over-TCP MUST use [@!RFC7766] to optimize the use of TCP connections and SHOULD use [@!RFC7858] to manage persistent connections.
+Therefore this document updates the previous specifications for XFR-over-TCP to clarify that implementations MUST use [@!RFC7766] to optimize the use of TCP connections and SHOULD use [@!RFC7858] to manage persistent connections.

-The following sections include clarifications on the updates to XFR behavior implied in [@RFC7766] and how the use of [@!RFC7858] applies specifically to XFR exchanges.
+The following sections include detailed clarifications on the updates to XFR behavior implied in [@RFC7766] and how the use of [@!RFC7858] applies specifically to XFR exchanges.
 It also discusses how IXFR and XAFR can reuse the same TCP connection.

+For completeness, we also mention here the recent specification of extended DNS error (EDE) codes.
+For zone transfers, when returning REFUSED to a zone transfer request to an 'unauthorized' client (e.g. where the client is not listed in an ACL for zone transfers or does not sign the request with the correct TSIG key), the extended DNS error code 18 (Prohibited) can also be sent.

 [QUESTION FOR AUTHORS] Should we move the rest of this section later i.e. after the XoT discussion so the draft feels less TCP centric?